-Since Bitcoin is decentralized, there is no standard or anyone to dictate what it should be.
-Nonetheless, "BTC" has been the generally accepted notation for Bitcoin from the early days of Bitcoin.
+Being that Bitcoin is decentralized, there is no standard, nor governing body, to dictate what notation should be used for it.
+Nonetheless, "BTC" has been the generally accepted abbreviation for Bitcoin stemming from the early days of Bitcoin.

-XBT comes from an International Standards Organization (ISO) that keeps a list of internationally recognized currencies.
-The standard dictates that if a currency is not associated with a country, then the standards say that is should start with an “X”, hence "XBT".
+The abbreviation "XBT" comes from the International Standards Organization (ISO) that maintains a list of internationally recognized currencies.
+The standard dictates that if a currency is not associated with a particular country, it should begin with an “X”, hence "XBT".
 Another example of this is the abbreviation for gold, "XAU".